JoueBien/px-text/README.md

-Note that this library & documentation was written to work with the sass loader that vue uses.
+Note that this library & documentation was originally written to work with the sass loader that vue uses.
 It should work with other frameworks but there are no guarantees that it will.